codelabsab/rust-ocpp/README.md

 [![workflow](https://img.shields.io/github/workflow/status/codelabsab/rust-ocpp/Rust)](https://img.shields.io/github/workflow/status/codelabsab/rust-ocpp/Rust)

-this repo contains implementations of `ocpp`
+this repo contains implementations of `ocpp` which is the Open Charge Point Protocol used in charging stations.

-## paths
+## repo structure

-`ocpp/` : contains library implementations of 1.6 and 2.0.1
+`ocpp/` : contains libs for 1.6 and 2.0.1

-`ws/` : contains demo websockets server
+`ws/` : contains basic websockets server for v2.0.1

 `docs/` : official ocpp specification

-`schemas/` : official json schema's
+`schemas/` : jsonschemas draft 6 which is used to validate the implementation

 ## ws

-demo implementation of ws server, not fully implemented
+basic implementation of ws server with v2.0.1

-# validation of implementation

-[x] v2.0.1 validated

-[ ] v1.6 not valiated